 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Snow covered mountains.
-Glacier-carved valleys.
-White thunder of calving ice.
-It’s an impressive Wilderness Area.
-And the perfect setting for a power yoga and deep core session on the bow.
-Give your body a well-deserved rest on a skiff ride up Endicott Arm, harbor seals pups laze around on icebergs.
-If the tides are right, slip into Fords Terror.
-The fjord’s steep walls are streaked with waterfalls.
-Choked with ice, at the end of the arm, meet Dawes Glacier.
+Skiffing up Endicott Arm, harbor seals laze around on icebergs.
+If the tides are right, slip into Fords Terror, the steep walls of this narrow opening streaked with waterfalls.
+Back in the Arm, gasp at the deep glacier-carved valleys.
+It’s at the end where you meet the piece de resistance: Dawes Glacier.
 Blue ice marches down from the Coast Mountains.
-With a sharp crack, a calving slice makes a mega-splash.
-Your hosts lead one last discussion with tips and training to utilize back home.
+With a sharp crack, the white thunder of a calving slice makes a mega-splash.
 Tonight, celebrate with a festive Farewell Dinner and “photo journal” from your expedition team.

 It’s your last morning of freshly baked pastries.
 Eat them up and get in your farewells as you cruise into Juneau to transfer to the airport or begin your UnCruise hotel stay or land tour.